dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 Unconditional portion 2
 {% endhighlight %}

-Note that the contents of the initial template not are not within the template tag anymore, they got added directly as siblings.
+Note that the contents of the initial template are not within the template tag anymore, they got added directly as siblings.
 This behavior is intentional.
 Template nodes are intended to be inert, and they are mainly used as a declaration.
 This matches closely the semantics of [MDV][mdv] templates.

-A benefit of this semantics is that the resulting HTML is often closer to the what the developer intended to say.
+A benefit of this semantics is that the resulting HTML is often closer to what the developer intended to say.
 For example, a template of the form:

 {% highlight html %}